-I always find myself in the water on vacation whether it be going to the beach, relaxing in the pool, exploring the ocean via submersible scooter, taking a glass bottom boat tour, or sailing on a catamaran.
+I always find myself in the water on vacation whether it be going to the beach, relaxing in the pool, exploring the ocean via a submersible scooter, taking a glass-bottom boat tour, or sailing on a catamaran.
 When planning our girls weekend in Montego Bay, I just HAD to add a water activity.
 Bamboo Rafting on the Martha Brae was exactly what we needed.
 If you’re planning a trip to Montego Bay or looking for a cruise stop excursion, read more about our experience Bamboo Rafting on the Martha Brae River in Falmouth, Jamaica.

 Martha Brae River Facts + About the Martha Brae Rafter’s Village

 Bamboo Rafting on the Martha Brae is the #1 rafting attraction on the island of Jamaica.
 The Martha Brae Rafter’s Village is located about 20 miles from Montego Bay in Falmouth, part of the Trelawny Parish.
 During the plantation era, Bamboo rafts were used to float sugar and other crops to the harbor before being loaded on ships headed to Europe.

 Traveling to the Martha Brae Rafting Village from Montego Bay